How to take on Mega Venusaur in Pokémon Go

 Mewtwo

 The Legendary Psychic type, Mewtwo is the top non-Shadow counter for Mega Venusaur.
 It has no relevant weaknesses or resistances for this Raid, but it can deal super effective Psychic type damage with Confusion and Psystrike.
 If you don't have a Psystrike Mewtwo or the Elite TM to spare, Psychic also works well.

-Another Mega Evolution of a Kanto Starter Pokémon, Mega Charizard Y is an obvious choice for challenging Mega Venusaur - assuming you not only have a really strong Charizard, but also the Mega Charizard energy to spare.
-A Fire and Flying type, Mega Charizard Y takes quarter damage from Mega Venusaur's Grass type attacks.
-You'll want Fire Spin and Blast Burn for the moveset.
+Mewtwo has also been available many times in many ways, so most active players should already have at least one or two powered up.

 Reshiram

-A Dragon and Fire type, Reshiram also takes quarter damage from Mega Venusaur's Grass type attacks.
-Although this Legendary Pokémon has had very limited availability, having been released during the early months of the global pandemic, but if you have one powered up, it makes for an excellent counter.
+Another good choice for countering Mega Venusaur is Reshiram, the masct of Pokémon Black.
+A Dragon and Fire type, Reshiram takes reduced damage from Mega Venusaur's Grass type attacks.
+Although this Legendary Pokémon has had limited availability, if you have one powered up, it makes for an excellent counter.
 Fire Fang and Overheat are the moves you'll want your Reshiram to know.

+The Legenday Fire and Flying type mascot of Pokémon Gold and Pokémon Heart Gold, Ho-Oh takes reduced damage from Mega Venusaur's Grass type attacks.
+It can also deal Psychic, Flying, and Fire type damage.
+You'll want your Ho-Oh to know Incinerate and Sacred Fire to get the most damage, especially when paired with a Fire type Mega Pokémon.
+Ho-Oh has been through Raids several times so plenty of players have at least one powered up.

 Moltres

 The Legendary Fire and Flying type from the Gen I Kanto region, Moltres is an excellent counter for Mega Venusaur.
-It takes quarter damage from Mega Venusaur's Grass type attacks and has been available so often that many players have entire teams of Moltres.
+It takes reduced damage from Mega Venusaur's Grass type attacks and has been available so often that many players have entire teams of Moltres.
 You'll want your Moltres to know Fire Spin and Sky Attack.

 Chandelure